HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</h2>

 				<p>
-					A first-party segmentation system is designed to describe the audience interests based on the viewed content.
-An example of those segments could be something specific like Camera Enthusiast Currently Shopping.
+					A first-party segmentation system is designed to describe the audience interests and intents based on the viewed content.
+An example of those segments could be something specific like <i>Camera Enthusiast Currently Shopping</i>.
 In order to be effective, this system is required to fulfill a number of features.
 				</p>
 				<ul class="list-unstyled mb-7">
           <li class="d-flex">